Hildegarde: Vaudeville and cabaret

 Hildegarde worked in vaudeville and traveling shows throughout her career, appearing across the United States and Europe.
 She was known for 70 years as The Incomparable Hildegarde, a title bestowed on her by columnist Walter Winchell.
-She was also nicknamed the "First Lady of the Supper Clubs" by Eleanor Roosevelt.
+She was also nicknamed the First Lady of the Supper Clubs by Eleanor Roosevelt.

 She was once referred to as a "luscious, hazel-eyed Milwaukee blonde who sings the way Garbo looks".
 During the peak of Hildegarde's popularity in the 1930s and 1940s, she was booked in cabarets and supper clubs at least 45 weeks a year.
-Her recordings sold in the hundreds of thousands, and her admirers ranged from soldiers during World War II to King Gustaf VI Adolph of Sweden and the Duke of Windsor.
+Her recordings sold in the hundreds of thousands, and her admirers ranged from soldiers during World War II to King Gustaf VI Adolf of Sweden and the Duke of Windsor.
 On some of her recordings, she was accompanied by band leader Carroll Gibbons.
 During most of the 1940s she appeared on Raleigh Room, an NBC Radio program.

-She wore elegant gowns and long gloves: "Miss Piggy stole the gloves idea from me," she once said.
-A noted flirt, Hildegarde told risqué anecdotes while giving long-stemmed roses to men in her audience.
-During one performance, she waltzed with a U.S. Senator.
+She wore elegant gowns and long gloves: "Miss Piggy stole the gloves idea from me", she once said.
+A noted flirt, Hildegarde told risqué anecdotes while giving long-stemmed roses to men in the audience.
+During one performance, she waltzed with a U.S. senator.
 She is credited with starting a single-name vogue among entertainers.
 Investments and work in ads for a bottled-water company, barley vitamins and a bathtub device gave her a comfortable income through the rock era.

-She appeared on the cover of Life in 1939, and Revlon introduced a Hildegarde shade of lipstick and nail polish.
-She was an inspiration for Liberace, who once acknowledged her influence on his performances: "Hildegarde was perhaps the most famous supper-club entertainer who ever lived.
-I used to absorb all the things she was doing, all the showmanship she created.
-It was marvelous to watch her, wearing elegant gowns, surrounded with roses and playing with white gloves on.
-They used to literally roll out the red carpet for her".

 Television and stage

-From the 1950s through the 1970s, in addition to her cabaret performances and record albums, Hildegarde appeared in a number of television specials and toured with the national company of the Stephen Sondheim musical Follies.

-She appeared as the celebrity mystery guest on What's My Line? on May 8, 1955.
-After a question from Bennett Cerf about her handing out roses, to which she replied "I don't hand them out, I throw them out!", Dorothy Kilgallen correctly guessed it was her.
+Hildegarde's television debut occurred on The Blue Angel on September 28, 1954.

-Hildegarde sang a presidential nomination campaign song for Margaret Chase Smith's unsuccessful 1964 campaign for president; the song was called "Leave It to the Girls", and was written by Gladys Shelley.
+She sang a presidential nomination campaign song for Margaret Chase Smith's unsuccessful 1964 campaign for president; the song was called "Leave It to the Girls", and was written by Gladys Shelley.